Misfits-Rebels-Outcasts/ShaderMuse/README.md

 * [Fractal Flow Noise Shader](documentation/FractalFlowNoiseShader.md)
 * Particles

 and over 150 CIFilter for Digital Compositing.
-Please star our project, we will definitely add more Shaders with your encouragement.
+Please star our project, we will add more Shaders with your encouragement.

 # Open-Source Project (GPLv2)